haberdashPI/vscode-modal-keys/README.md

 ![visual display of vim keybindings](https://github.com/haberdashPI/vscode-modal-keys/blob/feat-doc-display/doc_binding_example.png?raw=true)

 The above is a screenshot of the visual documentation feature of this extension; you can access this feature using the command `ModalKeys: Toggle keymap documentation`, or `ModalKeys: Show keymap documentation`.
+It documents the current effect of pressing any given key in the current keymode; the display will update as needed for multi-key commands.

 The advantages of modal bindings are the rapid, speed-of-thought manipulations you can perform on text with a well-designed keymap and sufficient practice.

 The advantages of using ModalKeys specifically include:

 1. Visual documentation of all keybindings
 2. Seamless integration with the existing features and